hamzaugursumer/RFMAnalysisWithPython/README.md

 # :computer: RFM Analysis Review :open_book:

 * :pushpin: In this section, I will take 2 groups for evaluation and determine their RFM scores and the action decisions that can be taken regarding these groups.

+:lock: About to Sleep :

+* The average time since purchase in this group is 53 days.
+* There are a total of 457 people in this group.
+* This group shopped on average 1 time.
+* They spent an average of £523.

+:old_key: Suggestions

+* The "About to Sleep" segment includes customers whose last purchase was some time ago, with low shopping frequency but high spending.
+* The problem with this group of customers is their shopping frequency and forgetting to shop.
+The most important action is to remind this group of ourselves frequently and make personalized product recommendations.
+In addition to the products they buy, different discounts can be applied for the low number of purchases.